mdn/curriculum/curriculum/2-core/3-css-fundamentals.md

 - [How CSS works](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/How_CSS_works)

-## 3.2 Selectors and combinators
+## 3.2 Selectors

 Learning outcomes:

-- Basic selectors — element type, class, ID
+- Basic selectors — element type, class, ID:

   - IDs are unique per document — you should use an ID to select one specific element.

   - You can have multiple classes per element, and these can be used to layer on styles as required.

-  - IDs and classes should be used sparingly when it makes sense for getting the selections you want, but you shouldn't use them for everything — keep your HTML as clean and uncluttered as possible.
+  - IDs and classes should be used sparingly where they make sense for selections, but you shouldn't use them for everything — keep your HTML as clean and uncluttered as possible.

-- Selector lists
+- Selector lists.

-- Attribute selectors
+- Attribute selectors.

-- Combinators
+- Combinators.

-- Pseudo-classes and pseudo-elements
+- Pseudo-classes and pseudo-elements.

 Resources: